mazzZZhe/persontrack_datamining/README.md

            implement apriori algo to find the associated cameras(just use the total duration of each camera each person,sequence data not included)
            implement SPADE algo to find associated camera sequences

+--visu.py
+           some logical implement of visualizing the whole data traces info of every frame